OctopusHugz/checker_hack_day/README.md

      - This will check all tasks in the project

-   - `ct filename`
+   - `ct task_number`

-     - This will check only the task specified by filename
+     - This will check only the task specified by task_number
-       - This will sometimes break!
-If you find projects where this happens, please report them!
+       - This may sometimes break!
+If you find projects where this happens, please report it so it can be fixed!

+# Upcoming Features

+1. Functionality to pass a range of tasks (like 0-3, for example)
+   - For now, running `ct` and then stopping with `CTRL-C` is the best workaround!